If you are planning on structuring a sales team, the good news is that your business is in a growth phase!

 Your focus will likely be on finding candidates who are actively looking for a job.
 But don't limit yourself to just that context (especially if your new hire is a senior professional).

 Approach candidates on LinkedIn or via email that you believe will make sense for your context (especially if your company is in a very specific niche).
-Starting the conversation with this premise already guarantees greater proximity to the potential candidate, and greater clarity as to whether or not the fit makes sense for both sides.
+Starting the conversation with this premise already guarantees greater proximity to the potential candidate and greater clarity on whether the fit makes sense for both sides.

 And don't be afraid of rejection, good salespeople are usually in high demand.

-While it's important to be open-minded about each candidate's experiences, you need to be clear (as we speak here) of your process and company profile so you don't commit common mistakes.
+While it's important to be open-minded about each candidate's experiences, you need to be clear (as we speak here) about your process and company profile so you don't commit common mistakes.

 Interviewing someone with five years of sales experience in the healthcare market may not be ideal if your niche is very techy or engineering, for example (but, of course, this is not a rule).

 Always remember that selling is a difficult job for both the manager and the managed, so have empathy.
-Ask the candidate their history, their interests, their unique skills, evaluate their speech and knowledge of the subjects, if the candidate's focus is to better understand your product or service, or if they guarantee a genuine interest in your niche.
+Ask the candidate about their history, interests, and unique skills; evaluate their speech and knowledge of the subjects; and determine whether the candidate's focus is to better understand your product or service, or if they genuinely show interest in your niche.

-Surely these steps will lead you to a much more resilient and interested salesperson with the potential to increase the success of your company.
+Surely these steps will lead you to a much more resilient and engaged salesperson with the potential to increase your company's success.